 "Low Class Conspiracy"

 Quas considers the plight of the African American, subject to unwelcome and constant scrutiny from the police.
 He tells a story about being pulled over and racially profiled before launching into a narrative about driving getaway for a bank robbery.

-The frenetic beat is assembled from elements of Jimmy Smith and Wes Montgomery's 1968 collaboration, "Mellow Mood."
 It was included on Further Adventures of Jimmy and Wes, the second album by the duo.
 It seems likely that the albums title inspired that of Quasimoto's sophomore album, The Further Adventures of Lord Quas.

 "Return of the Loop Digga"